Are difficult relationships or painful emotions causing you to age?

 Delay, Prevent and Reverse Aging

-People are born with an energy for living that, unless
+You were born with an energy for living that, unless

-except perhaps by major surgery.
 The degeneration of aged tissues is far

 easier to prevent than to repair.